 Typically, an infant receives the Sacrament of Holy Baptism during a worship service and is welcomed into our community.
 The child is also welcomed to participate in Holy Communion at that time, if desired by the parent(s).
 (See more about Baptism and Holy Communion by clicking here.)

-Around the age of three, children are invited to participate in ASP, our After School Program that meets on Wednesdays during the school year, and Sunday School, that meets on Sunday mornings for 45 minutes before worship.
-These two programs are primarily for children through sixth grade and any others who have interest.
+Around the age of three, children are invited to participate in Sunday School, that meets on Sunday mornings for 45 minutes before worship.
+This program is primarily for children through sixth grade and any others who have interest.

 The Holy Bible presentation occurs when children are in the third grade or later, if a bible is still needed.

 Participation in our faith community continues, as young people participate in worship, service, fellowship and discipleship activities with others.
-We have a vision for a High School Youth Group that will offer opportunities for socializing and for service.
-Watch this site for a special event coming soon.
 High School graduates receive a special blessing during worship on a Sunday in late May and are recognized during fellowship following worship.